annwyl21/symptom_logger_ui/README.md

 # Symptom Logger App v2.0

 This application facilitates the logging of symptoms in free text, such as headaches or hip pain, over time.
-The accumulated symptom data can be concisely summarised, using a [**metaprompt**](./application/metaprompt.py) by AI for healthcare professionals or VETs.
+The accumulated symptom data can be summarised by Open AI's text-davinci-003 model using my metaprompt.
 I used the **open ai playground** to experiment with 2 AI models; text-curie-001 and text-davinci-003, and develop my prompt.
 It was a really useful tool to compare the AI models aswell as manipulating my prompt.

 ### Update to v2.0
 - My application has evolved from a single, large program (version 1.0) into a set of smaller, independent microservices.
 This change makes the application easier to work on and improve.
 I built this project as a demonstration of my ability to integrate different components like APIs, a database, and a user interface (Flask server), and how artificial intelligence (AI) can be incorporated into that mix.